 Lindex is an international fashion chain with approximately 490 stores on 18 markets.
 Approximately 40 of these are franchise who help us reach even more fashion conscious women.
 In 30 countries customers are also able to shop in Lindex e-commerce.
-No matter where you meet us we offer a wide assortment and several fashion concepts within women´s wear, kids wear, lingerie and cosmetics.
+No matter where you meet us we offer a wide assortment and several fashion concepts within women´s wear, kids’ wear, lingerie and cosmetics.

 We want every customer to experience a seamless, unified and world class shopping experience whenever and wherever she meets us.
-Through dedicated digitalisation work Lindex has become a strong Omni channel actor.
+Through dedicated digitalisation work Lindex has become a strong omni channel actor.
 By combining our different channels we make it simple and user friendly for our customer to be inspired and to shop.
 For example we offer a smart shopping app, Order in Store and Instagram shop.

-The stores are at the heart of our business and we want you to experience a welcoming, inspiring easy and convenient shopping experience.
+The stores are at the heart of our business and we want you to have a welcoming, inspiring, easy and convenient shopping experience.
 Our 5 000 employees meet customers on a daily basis and for the ultimate shopping experience we offer Personal Shopping in a number of stores.
 With this service we assist the customer in finding the products and style that is right just for her.